IRNAS/irnas-neoden_k1830-tools/communication/README.md

 ```

 # Communicating with 192.168.1.33/34 - Feeder
 Communication only happens upon request, appears that the byte in sequence to trigger the feeder must be set to 01 to open the air valve and 255 to close it.
 Back feeders have things turned around, where position 0 in the array deos nothing and position 1 turns on feeder 66.
+See [udp_server_feeder.py](udp_server_feeder.py) for an implementation sending a command.

 Feeder 0 trigger request as a 36 byte packet:
 ```